glickko/GKxMangio-RVC-Mod-UI/README.md

 ### Main Tab

 * **Response Threshold**: A noise gate.
 Any sound from your microphone that is quieter than this threshold will be treated as silence.
 This is useful for eliminating background noise.
 Set this just above your ambient noise level.
-A good starting point is `-45` dB.
+A good starting point is `-45` dB, RECOM: `DON'T USE THIS` use in `-60` for `TURN OFF`.
 * **Pitch Setting**: A static, global pitch shift applied to your voice, measured in semitones (`+12` = one octave up).
 This is the primary control for changing your pitch.
 * **Index Rate**: Controls the influence of the `.index` file on the final timbre.
 A higher rate makes the model try harder to match the timbre from the training data.
 A value between `0.5` and `0.8` is often a good balance, `off` or `0` is the best choice hahaha.
 * **Input/Output Volume**: Simple volume controls for the microphone input and the final audio output.